mavine4512/bank_system/README.md

 # Banking System

-This project is a Banking System built using a combination of Node.js for the backend, React.js for the Admin and SWIFT.
+This project is a Banking System built using a combination of Node.js for the backend, React.js for the Admin and SWIFT for iOS app.
 The system enables the management of customers, dependents, and OTP-based security features.
 It includes APIs for creating, updating, and managing customer data as well as interactive frontend interfaces for user interaction.

 ## Features